At his New Jersey golf club, Trump finds supportive audience

 They were props in a surreal gathering that violated COVID-19 safety guidelines but gave Trump a stage on which to end his week by falsely claiming the coronavirus pandemic ravaging the nation and endangering his reelection campaign was “disappearing.”
 As if it were a political rally, the well-heeled crowd offered cheers and jeers as the president delivered broadsides against his political foes.
 Club members booed when a reporter suggested the news conference violated social distancing regulations put in place by Gov. Phil Murphy, D-N.J.
 “You're wrong about that because it's a political activity.
 They have expectations for political activities.
 And it's also a peaceful protest,” Trump said.
 The audience roared when the president suggested that the club's members “know the news is fake.”
 The news conference was not on the president's daily schedule when it was released late Thursday.
 White House word about the addition came less than an hour before Trump began talking.

+Trump addressed the crowd, before reporters entered.
+In remarks caught on the White House livestream feed, the president said: “You'll get to meet the fake news tonight.
+You'll get to see what I have to go through.
+Who's there?
+Oh, all my killers are there, wow.
+So you'll get to see some of the people that we deal with every day.”
+Murphy had tightened New Jersey's restrictions this past week after a recent surge of cases.
+The new coronavirus guidelines require that for any indoor event, “regardless of the room's capacity, the maximum limit shall be 25 persons.”
+Face coverings are now required of workers and customers.
 Trump argued that a “political event” could have up to 100 people, per the guidelines.
 But the number of people in that room, when including reporters and Secret Service agents, appeared to exceed that limit, and few were 6 feet (1.83 meters) apart.
-Those concerns notwithstanding, the White House scheduled another news conference at the club for Saturday afternoon.
-It was unclear whether members would be present.

 Aides had suggested to reporters on Friday that the president might sign executive orders that, despite questions about their legality and potential effectiveness, were meant to bypass stalled negotiations about the next round of economic assistance during the pandemic.
 The administration's talks with congressional leaders had collapsed, endangering federal aid to workers and businesses struggling during an outbreak that has killed more than 160,000 Americans and cost tens of millions their jobs.
-The president has not signed the orders yet, instead wielding them as a potential threat for another time, perhaps later Saturday.
+But no executive orders would be signed that day.

 ALSO READ